10 Clear Signs That Your Job Interview Went REALLY Badly

 If you’re being considered for a job, most interviewers will love taking questions from you.
 They’ll want to make sure you don’t have any confusion about the job or company.
 They may even encourage you to email them if you have more questions once the interview is over.

 But, if you ask questions during the meeting and your interviewer seems disinterested, it’s a bad sign.
 It doesn’t matter how relevant your questions are.
-If they’re already certain you won’t get the job, they probably won’t put much effort into answering them.
+If they’re already sure you won’t get the job, they probably won’t put much effort into answering them.
 Instead of getting clear, detailed answers, they will probably give you a more general response.
-These responses will also probably be short and to the point, rather than trying to keep the conversation going.
+These responses will likely be short and to the point, rather than trying to keep the conversation going.

-If your interviewer is convinced you’re the right candidate for a job, they’ll try to develop some kind of connection with you.
-It doesn’t have to be some kind of close friendship in a 30-minute period.
+If your interviewer is convinced you’re the right candidate for a job, they’ll try to develop a connection with you.
+It doesn’t have to be a close friendship in a 30-minute period.
 But, they’ll want to engage you as much as possible.
 You should be able to feel the connection and feel more comfortable with them.
 You may even start to be a bit casual with each other during your conversation.
-They might even start to ask about your family, what you do for fun, etc.
+They might even begin to ask about your family, what you do for fun, etc.

 An interview should be professional.
 Though it can sometimes feel a bit awkward, you should notice that it feels less awkward when your potential employer gets along with you.
 If they don’t, the interview is likely a bust.